girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

 ### 1.6.4 AWS SDK
  - https://aws.amazon.com/tools/
- - Here, you will find all the SDKs avaialble based on the programming language you use
+ - Here, you will find all the SDKs available based on the programming language you use

 ## 1.7 IAM Roles for services